Relations / Sql Join Reasoning

 Least You Need to Know: SQL Joins as Relation Operations

 SQL joins are concrete relation operations.
-Interview questions about joins usually reduce to three ideas: which rows survive, when rows duplicate, and when missing matches turn into `NULL` values.
+Interview questions about joins usually reduce to three ideas: which rows survive, when rows duplicate, and when missing matches turn into NULL values.

-The least you need to know
+Least you need to know

 - An inner join keeps only row pairs that satisfy the join condition.